bmathewxii/central-london-green-space-analysis/README.md

 ## Results

-The analysis produces several types of visualisations and data:
+Reuslts have been saved down on the Results folder as part of this repo - analysis produces several types of visualisations and data:

 Boundary Processing Outputs:
-- Maps of selected central London boroughs and combined boundaries
+- Map of selected central London boroughs
 - Area statistics for each borough in tabular format

 Sentinel-2 Processing Outputs:
 - Previews of processed spectral bands
-- True color composite images of central London
+- Sattelite view of selected boroughs

 NDVI Analysis Outputs:
 - NDVI maps showing vegetation density across Central London